eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 Approval Top-2, on the other hand, clearly wins out in simulations over STAR and Schulze except for the "coma model" (which is competitive).
 It's not even close.
 Even under mild friction, Approval Top-2 is significantly more accurate than STAR so long as voters are "awake" to the runoff, and this grows as friction worsens.
 This is with and without removed noise in the runoff step.
 Misinformed voters who at least are aware of the candidates are enough to outperform the automatic runoff.

-The coma model of Approval Top-2 had a harder time.
-For mild and moderate friction, a gap of 0 was in the 95% confidence interval, but for heavy friction, the gap was significantly positive.
+The coma model was also quite strong.
+The only scenario where a gap of 0 was contained in the 95% confidence interval was under *moderate* friction (and it was extremely borderline).
+It seems relatively safe to say that under friction, even the coma model is likely an improvement over STAR.

 Perhaps the most sobering statistic is how solid groggy Plurality Top-2 was in VSE compared to STAR under the sweeps and scenarios (with the Clear-eyed variant being even further).
 Despite Plurality Top-2 having completely mediocre VSE in the ideal case, it stays robust compared to all other single-round systems<d-footnote>Technically, Plurality Top-2 is the exact system being used in California right now, including for that 61 candidate Gubernatorial race.</d-footnote>.